Hush, Hush, Sweet Charlotte (song): Patti Page recording

 When the song earned an Academy Award nomination for Best Song, Bette Davis herself reportedly was hoping to perform it: however Patti Page performed "Hush, Hush, Sweet Charlotte" on the April 5, 1965 37th Academy Awards broadcast, Page singing the song from the perspective of a third-party reassuring Charlotte that she [i.e. Charlotte] has John's constant devotion: Page had recorded the song in a February 17, 1965 session at Columbia Recording Studio in Nashville.

-Despite the song's being bested for the Academy Award by "Chim Chim Cher-ee" from Mary Poppins, a recording of Page's rendition of "Hush, Hush, Sweet Charlotte" was rush-released to become the singer's first Top 40 hit on Columbia Records as of the Billboard Hot 100 chart dated May 22, 1965; rising as high as #8 on the Hot 100 dated June 26, 1965, "Hush, Hush, Sweet Charlotte" ranked as Page's first Top Twenty hit since 1958 and earned her a fifteenth and final Gold record for sales of one million units.
+Despite the song's being bested for the Academy Award by "Chim Chim Cher-ee" from Mary Poppins, a recording of Page's rendition of "Hush, Hush, Sweet Charlotte" was rush-released to become the singer's first top 40 hit on Columbia Records as of the Billboard Hot 100 chart dated May 22, 1965, rising as high as No. 8 on the Hot 100 dated June 26, 1965.
+"Hush, Hush, Sweet Charlotte" ranked as Page's first top twenty hit since 1958 and earned her a fifteenth and final gold record for sales of one million units.
 The track also reached number two on the Easy Listening chart.
-Page's producer Bob Johnston so impressed Columbia Records by facilitating Page's scoring a major hit that Johnston was given the plum assignment of producing the Highway 61 Revisited album by Bob Dylan.
-The song was not only Page's final Top Ten US charting hit, but she would never again reach the Top 100.
+Page's producer Bob Johnston impressed Columbia Records by facilitating Page's scoring of a major hit that Johnston was given the plum assignment of producing the Highway 61 Revisited album by Bob Dylan.

 "Hush, Hush, Sweet Charlotte" served as the title cut for Page's May 1965 album release which consisted of songs with a folk song influence.